So, you have a title you’d like us to review? Great!

 - When we say graphic novels, we mean graphic novels: so, titles told in the format of sequential art (featuring panels, text, word balloons, and art in sequence).
 We DO NOT review illustrated novels, story-boarded screenplays, or picture books.

 - Because they are difficult for many librarians to find and circulate, at this time we also DO NOT review mini-comics.
 Any books submitted for review should be in a bound paperback or hardcover format.

 - At this point we DO NOT review webcomics.
 We would like to, and hope to someday, but for right now we can only review webcomics that have been or will soon be published in book form.

 - We only review things a library can collect — bound graphic novels and those prose books directly related to graphic novels.
 While you may send comic books if a collected volume is in the process of being printed, but we cannot review comic books at this time.
 We will only review anime that is available on DVD or Blu-Ray.
 We cannot review anime that is streaming only.

-- Because most libraries are limited in terms of what vendors they can use to purchase items, we will only review items that are available via Baker and Taylor, Ingram, Diamond, or Follett, or those available via distribution rights with a publisher or distributor.
+- Because most libraries are limited in terms of what vendors they can use to purchase items and many cannot order from personal websites or Amazon, we will only review items that are available via book jobbers such as Baker and Taylor, Ingram, Diamond, or Follett, or those available via distribution rights with a publisher or distributor.